 For a quick start on using Fargate, check out Introducing AWS Fargate – Run Containers without Managing Infrastructure.

 Machine learning is obviously a hot topic.
 Companies are pouring billions into finding out how they can wield these new tools to their advantage.
 Amazon knows this, and this year they released a trove of new products centered around building and using ML and deep learning applications.

 Out of all the announcements from re:Invent 2017, this product stands out as one that will let developers have a bit of fun.
-DeepLens is a machine-learning enabled camera that comes pre-trained to detect certain objects.
-Using the “edge computing” capabilities that Amazon is pushing, developers will be able to create new models and train the camera to detect other types of objects.
-This lets users experiment and start new deep learning projects with ease.
+DeepLens is a machine-learning-enabled camera that comes pre-trained to detect certain objects.
+Using the "edge computing" capabilities that Amazon is pushing, developers will be able to create new models and train the camera to detect other types of objects.
+This lets users experiment and starts new deep-learning projects with ease.

 SageMaker is Amazon's attempt to make machine learning and data modeling easier, and more accessible to your average developer.
 It's designed to take some of the complexity out of the job.
 Just as AWS offers "managed" versions of popular technologies, Sagemaker will remove much of the legwork required to build and train machine learning models.

 A unique element to SageMaker is that it supports all machine algorithms and frameworks (like Apache MXNet and TensorFlow) so developers can use the technologies they’re already familiar with.
 If developers want to train with an alternative framework, they just bring in their own Docker container, which is, awesome!